cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 There are *very* specific reasons these limitations are built into the Cypress API.

 The whole intention of Cypress (and what makes it very different from other testing tools) is to create consistent, non-flaky tests that perform identically from one run to the next.
-Making this happen isn't free - there are some trade-offs we make that may initially seem unfamiliar to developers accustom to working with Promises.
+Making this happen isn't free - there are some trade-offs we make that may initially seem unfamiliar to developers accustomed to working with Promises.

 Let's take a look at each trade-off in depth: